jenningsloy318/DevOpsTrailers/Network/tcpdump/readme.md

       AF43	|100110|	38	|[RFC2597]|Flash Override
       EF    |101110|	46	|[RFC3246] |Critical
       VOICE-ADMIT | 101100 |	44|[RFC5865]
+- Total Lenth
+    Specifies the length of the IP packet that includes the IP header and the user data.
+The length field is 2 bytes, so the maximum size of an IP packet is 216 – 1 or 65,535 bytes.

+    ```
+    tcpdump ip[2:2]
+    ```
+    will result in the total lenth of the IP packet

 - DF bit (don't fragment) set ?